Document conversion

 Modify the conversion pipeline models¶

 You can modify the behaviour of the conversion pipeline by setting custom models for a task, or disabling them altogether.
-Currently, you may modify which models to use for layout segmentation (clusters
+Currently, you may modify which models to use for table structure prediction (tables

 ).